Code of Ethics & Conduct

 4.6 Compliance to the Law

 The Group will comply with all applicable laws, rules and regulations of the governments, commissions and exchanges in jurisdictions within which the Group operates.
-Directors and Employees are expected to understand and comply with the laws, rules and regulations that are applicable to their positions and/or work, including the Anti-Money Laundering and Anti-Terrorism Financing Act 2001, Malaysian Anti-Corruption Commission Act 2009, Personal Data Protection Act 2010 and Competition Act 2010.
+Directors and Employees are expected to understand and comply with the laws, rules and regulations that are applicable to their positions and/or work, including the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001, Malaysian Anti-Corruption Commission (Amendment) Act 2018, Personal Data Protection Act 2010 and Competition Act 2010.
 The Group reserves the right to report any actions or activities suspected of being criminal in nature to the police or other relevant authorities.

 4.7 Personal Gifting